volab/IoT_EPS/_1_userDoc/source/softDev.rst

 - manual ON/OFF :  OK on RED
 - manual ON with OFF time : ok on RED
 - manual ON with delay : ok on RED 1 minutes
-- timer : RED plug ko, state no transmit
+- timer : RED plug ko, state no transmit: corrected ok
+- clone from green cyclic to bleu : ok

+bug finded :
+- no default state in manual mode
+- minuterie (timer mode) no default value for the ratio immediat start or differed start
+- bug in ESP source side effect of main power switch

 ===============================
 Usefull Documentation